DanielMartensson/Deeplearning2C/ReadMe.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/Deeplearning2C/master/pictures/Samsung%20S3.jpeg)

-This is how a C-code generation example looks like.
+This is how a C-code generation example looks like for a DenseLayer

 ```
 /*